Rhinoplasty Procedures Beverly Hills

 - Please click here to visit our Closed Rhinoplasty Philosophy and Technique

 What percentage of your practice is devoted to Rhinoplasty?100%.
-100% of Dr. Kanodia’s and Dr. Dugar’s surgical practice is dedicated to Rhinoplasty and 100% of their rhinoplasty practice is dedicated to CLOSED Rhinolasty (Scarless Rhinoplasty).
+100% of Dr. Kanodia’s surgical practice is dedicated to Rhinoplasty and 100% of their rhinoplasty practice is dedicated to CLOSED Rhinolasty (Scarless Rhinoplasty).

-Will there be any external cuts or scars?No. Dr. Kanodia and Dr. Dugar are two of the few surgeons left in the world who perform ONLY Closed Rhinoplasty where all the incisions we make are from inside the nose.
+Will there be any external cuts or scars?No. Dr. Kanodia is one of the few surgeons left in the world who perform ONLY Closed Rhinoplasty where all the incisions we make are from inside the nose.
 About 95% of surgeons in America perform Open Rhinoplasty as part of their rhinoplasty practice.
-Given that closed rhinoplasty has become a dying trend, Dr. Dugar and Dr. Kanodia have devoted their entire surgical practice to ONLY Closed Rhinoplasty aka scarless rhinoplasty.
+Given that closed rhinoplasty has become a dying trend, Dr. Kanodia has devoted their entire surgical practice to ONLY Closed Rhinoplasty aka scarless rhinoplasty.

 How experienced are you in performing rhinoplasty?Dr. Kanodia has performed over 9,000 closed rhinoplasty surgeries over a 37+ year career here in Beverly Hills.
 Dr. Kanodia has become the most famous Rhinoplasty surgeon in the world due to his finnesse rhinoplasty work on hundreds of celebrities.
 But every single patient is given the exact same care and compassion with results-driven integrity always on our mind.

 Are you board certified?Yes.
-Dr. Kanodia is Board Certified by the American Board of Otolaryngology, is a Full Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and is a Full Fellow of the American Academy of Cosmetic Surgery.
+Dr. Kanodia is a Board Certified Surgeon specializing in Rhinoplasty and Facial Rejuvenation, is a Full Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and is a Full Fellow of the American Academy of Cosmetic Surgery.

 Can I see before and after cases of noses similar to mine?Yes.
 If you browse our Gallery we have a collection of noses that cover a wide range of surgical needs.
 In person we also have a much larger catalog we can share with you to show you exactly how each maneuver works and how it would relate to your case.

 Will you be able to show me pre-operative imaging for before and after pictures?Yes.
-Dr. Kanodia and Dr. Dugar utilize a blackboard method of drawing the anticipated changes over your own photos to show a realistic view of the proposed finesse rhinoplasty changes.
+Dr. Kanodia utilizes a blackboard method of drawing the anticipated changes over your own photos to show a realistic view of the proposed finesse rhinoplasty changes.
 You will be allowed to take these home to study them and share with friends and family before making any decisions.

 Where is the surgery performed?Surgeries are performed in our state of the art, Medicare approved Ambulatory Surgery Center with 2 Operating Rooms.
 This was one of the first ambulatory surgery centers in Beverly Hills and was designed and built by Dr. Kanodia himself with his patient’s safety in mind.
 We wanted to have our office attached to our surgery center to give the comfort of a private center to our patients, in order to avoid the hassle and inconvenience of a major hospital.
 This allows complete privacy for our patients with the highest standard of care.
 We have an entire Cardiology Department within our building as an added security measure for our patients.